-The government wants to build a big new Tweed Valley Hospital – a principle which everyone in the region wholeheartedly supports.
+The government intends to build a big new Tweed Valley Regional Hospital – a principle which everyone in the region wholeheartedly supports.

 But there is a sudden sense of urgency which has not been seen in a decade of planning.
-Despite having no rezoning approval or Development Consent for a Hospital, the State Government have erected a kilometre of announcement signage and done massive earthworks on site; mainly in the sector it gazetted only a year ago as “protective wetland buffer” insisting now as the new agricultural land owner it needs to build (hospital standard) water quality control devices to “protect” the wetland.
-In the meantime they have encouraged local people to submit their objections to the exhibited EIS saying that the decision is not yet made and their objections will be taken seriously.
-Their actions suggest otherwise.
+Despite having no rezoning approval or Development Consent for a Hospital, the State Government erected a kilometre of announcement signage and performed massive earthworks on site; mainly in the sector it gazetted only a year ago as “protective wetland buffer” insisting now as the new agricultural land owner it needs to build (hospital standard) water quality control devices to “protect” the wetland.
+In the meantime they encouraged local people to submit their objections to the exhibited EIS saying that the decision was not yet made and their objections will be taken seriously.
+Their pre-emptive actions suggested otherwise.

-The urgency to beat the March election deadline is such that the government’s own published official plans for the Hospital location have been trashed, along with the years of public consultation that underpinned them.
-The decision to move the hospital away from Tweed Heads is simply the Health Minister’s personal over-ruling of the Planning Minister’s 2017 North Coast Regional Plan, and thus all those government endorsed plans adopted by Tweed Council which depend on it.
+The urgency to beat the March election deadline was such that the government’s own published official plans for the Hospital location were trashed, along with the years of public consultation that underpinned them.
+The decision to move the hospital away from Tweed Heads was simply the Health Minister’s personal over-ruling of the Planning Minister’s 2017 North Coast Regional Plan, and thus all those government endorsed plans adopted by Tweed Council which depend on it.
 Neither they nor the public were ever consulted before the announcement.

-It’s in such a rush that the government is quoting massive funding that does not yet exist.
-Despite claims to the contrary, the NSW Parliament has not voted any budget allocation for 2018/19 work on a new hospital – only minor improvements to the existing one.
+In its rush, the government quoted massive funding that did not yet exist.
+Despite claims to the contrary, the NSW Parliament had not voted any budget allocation for 2018/19 work on a new hospital – only minor improvements to the existing one.

-Yet even if it awards itself a “concept DA approval” and “preliminary EIS approval” in February, the Government cannot really commence significant works until it submits and has approved a second full EIS sometime in the future.
-There is clearly a whiff of election smoke and mirrors about the entire project.
+The “concept DA approval” and “preliminary EIS approval” were not on hand for the NSW State Election in March 2019 , but the Government still claimed the Hospital was “under construction”.
+It cannot really commence significant works until it submits and has approved a second full EIS sometime in late 2019 if lucky.
+The clear whiffs of election smoke and mirrors pervade the entire project.